 Because my partners, fuck buddies, and friends, don’t still misgender me or say cisnormative and heteronormative shit on my posts.
 I mean, most of y’all reading this are all good.
 It don’t typically find that those who frequent my blog with any regularity tend to leave inappropriate or ignorant comments.

 But there are still some fucking times…

 So, for everybody else, especially if you’re not super familiar with me or my writing, here’s some stuff that I’d really appreciate you know about before you decide to compliment me on one of my blog posts:

 NOTE – Please don’t panic if you’re reading this and feeling worried about if you’ve stepped over boundaries or stuff.
 If I’ve felt really upset or uncomfortable about anything, trust that I would have reached out about that already and had a conversation with you.

-This is more a general attempt at me expressing and vocalizing needs/wants that I’ve never expressed or vocalized like this before.
+Frustratingly, it seems I need to reiterate that his is a general attempt at me expressing and vocalizing needs/wants that I’ve never expressed or vocalized like this before.
 I’m generally exhausted with being accidentally invalidated or misgendered, making me feel some hurt and resentment, so it’s important that I express how folks can not do that anymore.
-I feel that expressing that in a open and honest post such as this is the best way to go about that!
+And it’s also import that people stop making trans people who are hurt by their actions, regardless of intent, do their emotional labor for them.

 Get to Know The Basics & DON’T Fucking Misgender Me.
 Thanks!